Click does the trick: understanding the 2022 Nobel Prize in Chemistry Inspire article

 Characteristics of click reactions

-High yields – the reactions should also ideally proceed rapidly to completion.
-A high thermodynamic driving force is often used to achieve this
+High yields – the reaction should proceed rapidly to completion.
+A high thermodynamic driving force is often used to achieve this.

-Specificity – reactions should take place only at the intended functional group and give predictable products
+Specificity – the reaction takes place only at the intended functional group and gives predictable products.

-No harsh solvent – ideally, they should take place in aqueous solvent (water) rather than organic solvents, or at least be compatible with water and oxygen
+No harsh solvent – ideally, the reaction runs in aqueous solvent (water) or is at least compatible with the presence of water and oxygen.

-Inoffensive products – there should either be no byproducts, or these should be nontoxic and unreactive or easy to remove
+Inoffensive products – no byproducts, or byproducts that are nontoxic and unreactive or easy to remove.

-Stable products – they should not react further or break down under physiological conditions, and they should be easy to isolate
+Stable products – products do not react further or break down under physiological conditions, and they are easy to isolate.

 The best-known click reaction is copper(I)-catalyzed azide–alkyne cycloaddition (CuAAC), and was discovered independently by the groups of Barry Sharpless[3] and Morten Meldal.[4]
 This reaction does exactly what it says on the tin: an azide and an alkyne react directly in the presence of copper to give a stable cyclic triazole reaction product.